Leasing

 After the inspection, MRHA IV will send you the Housing Assistance Payment contract and Tenancy Addendum.
 This usually happens within 10 days.
 You then sign the payment contract, sign the lease and the Tenancy Addendum with the tenant, and return a copy of all three signed documents to MRHA IV.
 These forms are accepted by mail :

-MRHA IV will mail your first check usually the following month, after all paperwork is received and the file is completed.
+MRHA IV will mail or if you selected direct deposit your first check usually the following month, after all paperwork is received and the file is completed.
 Your first payment will be prorated to the date the unit passed inspection.
 Subsequent checks will arrive on the first of every month.